 - Meditating – Bhuddify app has helped me significantly to manage my mood day to day.
 I do 5-10 minutes of guided meditation most mornings and evenings through the app.

 - Colouring in and puzzles.
-These are my ‘zone out’ activities.
+These are my ‘zone out’ hobbies.

 But, I will point out, just because I recognise the signs and start doing these activities doesn’t mean the bad feelings stop.
 I still have to ride the wave and go through those tough days.